elsaland/elsa/README.md

 QuickJS is a small and embeddable Javascript engine but it lacks V8's JIT for fast JavaScript execution.
 Although, it doesn't mean you cannot use Elsa on backends and CPU intensive tasks.

 QuickJS has a better startup time than V8 so it would be a strong alternative for CLI apps and short-lived runs.

-**Benchmarks are all in favour of Elsa.
-Why is that?**

-The benchmarks currently cover only the startup, bundling and op dispatch speed.
-These are CLI benchmarks and not of the runtime itself.
-We're working on getting benchmarks for the runtime execution.

 **Looks like a QuickJS wrapper to me?**